 Try public transportation, or biking

 Taking the bus every day to work or school can be tough, but that’s not the only way to save some gas!
 Why not use your bike when you’re picking up your takeout?
 Why not ride your bike to the convenience store?
 Try biking around when you’re meeting up with friends (in fact, UT West Campus in Austin is a great place to start because of the neighborhood, non-major roads).
-Taking your bike on short trips may convince you to start making your bike farther and farther, which saves money, gas, and the environment.
+Taking your bike on short trips may convince you to start making your bike farther and farther, saving money, gas, and the environment.
 Then, on those rainy days, revert to the bus.

 It’s a no-brainer: putting items in recycling saves them from the landfill and allows their materials to be reused and recycled in remarkable new ways.